 Most people launder their sheets once a week, setting aside the actual pillows for far less frequent washings.
-It's a bit of a bigger job and one that tends to get put off, so if you haven't done it in a while, why not take care of it this weekend for a nice fresh start in your sleep space?
+It's a bit of a bigger job and one that tends to get put off, so if you haven't done it in a while, why not take care of it now for a nice fresh start in your sleep space?

 No need to get gross and talk about dust mites—let's just agree that pillows need to be washed at least twice each year (you'll want to double/triple that amount if you live in a warmer climate).
 And if you want to be really hygienic, be sure you're using a pillow cover.